 1. STOP EATING GRAINS.
 That means flour, even white flour (especially white flour, actually), so conventional bread, pasta, cookies, cake, bagels, muffins, tortillas, and any other white fluffy thing you love.
 Grains mean rice, corn (including tortillas, chips, corn flour, etc.), quinoa (yes, it’s a grain), amaranth, buckwheat, wild rice, spelt, rye, sorghum, oats, and even gluten free oats.
 No more grains, even if they’re gluten free grains.
 Okey dokey?
 Here’s a blog post on why.
-The ebook also explains it in much more depth.
+The paleo diet ebook also explains it in much more depth.
 Basically, though, if you were to only do one thing different for your health, in my opinion it would be to cut out all grains.
 I’ve seen everything from weight loss, to psoriasis clearing up when you get those buggers out of your diet.
 They’re inflammatory and difficult to digest.
 Give it a try.

 2. STOP EATING DAIRY.
 That means milk, cheese, butter, ghee, yogurt (yes, even your most favorite Greek yogurt sugar bomb), kefir, whey protein powders, cottage cheese, sour cream, and check all the ingredients of everything you eat for those words.
 Even if it’s raw dairy, this month you’re going to stop eating it.
 Just to see what happens.
 You can do it – I promise.
 Here’s a blog post on why.